How To Socialise And Travel When You Suffer From Bloating: Tips From Australia's Bloating Naturopath

 1. Incorporate mindful eating strategies everyday, especially when you are out socialising or on holidays.
 These can optimise your digestive function with a focus on HOW you eat rather WHAT you eat.
 Check out this blog for my top 8 strategies.

 2. For meals that are ‘out of your control’ and/or likely to trigger symptoms I love suggesting a FODMAP specific enzyme supplement to help digestion and reduce fermentation.
 As mentioned, this is an example of a band-aid support, so remember to keep digging into your root cause even if these supplements are effective at reducing your bloat.
+I share my top tips for 13 of the biggest bloating causes in Bloated to Body Confident .
 Please check with your prescribing practitioner before starting this.

 How to relieve bloating fast